liferay/liferay-docs/discover/portal/articles/210-setting-up/08-custom-fields.markdown

 are displayed in a Custom Fields panel.
 For example, consider the Users UI:

 Navigate to *Control Panel &rarr; Users and Organizations*.
-Click on a User to open the Edit User form, and scroll down to find your custom field.
+Click on a User to open the Edit User form and scroll down to find your custom field.

 ![Figure 2: The Custom Fields panel is found at the bottom of the Edit User form.](../../images/custom-fields-panel.png)